Pentagon asked to house migrant children at two bases in Texas | Politics

 The request by the Department of Health and Human Services (HHS) is the first under President Joe Biden's administration and eyes Joint Base San Antonio and Fort Bliss, Pentagon spokesman John Kirby told a news briefing.
 Kirby did not specify how many children might be housed at the bases.
 "We have just received this request, so I don't have much more detail than that.
 We'll analyze it and evaluate it just like we would any other request for assistance," Kirby said.

-HHS did not immediately respond to a request for comment.
+Kirby said he believed HHS was looking at using a vacant dormitory at Joint Base San Antonio and vacant land at Fort Bliss.
+He did not explain how HHS would use vacant land.
 U.S. government envoys were to have initial talks in Mexico on Tuesday about managing the surge of migrants https://www.reuters.com/article/idUSKBN2BF2GE.

 Biden, a Democrat who took office on Jan.
 20, pledged to reverse many of the hard-line border policies of his Republican predecessor, former President Donald Trump.
 But less than two months into his presidency, he is dealing with an emerging humanitarian and political crisis.
 The number of migrants arriving at the U.S.-Mexico border this year is on pace to be the highest in 20 years, one of Biden's top officials said last week, a rise that includes an increase in unaccompanied children.